How To Form An LLC in Arizona

 Related: How to fill out the Arizona LLC Articles of Organization

 When filling out the Articles of Organization, there are a few sections that may be unfamiliar.
 Let’s go over a few of those sections.

 Effective Date – By default, the LLC is effective on the date submitted.
 If you prefer to have the LLC officially start at a later date (up to 90 days), enter that date in the field

-Character of Business – Here you can select the activities the business will be engaged in.
-If you can’t find one that is relevant or want to keep options open, choose “Any legal purpose”.
+Character of Business – Here, you can select the activities the business will be engaged in.
+If you can’t find one that is relevant or want to keep options open, choose “Any legal purpose.”

-Duration – Most businesses intend to exist forever and would suggest “perpetual”.
-If you have a specific end date in mind (typically used for investment-related businesses) choose the close date.
+Duration – Most businesses intend to exist forever and would suggest “perpetual.”
+If you have a specific end date in mind (typically used for investment-related businesses), choose the close date.

 Known Place of Business – Include the physical address for the LLC.
-This has to be a street or physical address in Arizona and not a PO Box or personal mailbox service.
+This has to be a physical street address in Arizona and not a PO Box or personal mailbox service.
 The known place of business can also be the same as the Statutory Agent’s street address.

 Member Structure – The Manager/Member Information section asks if the LLC is Member-Managed or Manager-Managed.

 Member-Managed LLCs have an active involvement in the day-to-day operations of the business.

 Manager-Managed LLCs are managers of the LLC hired by the members to run the business, similar to a CEO of a corporation.